Azure/Azure-Sentinel/Solutions/BitSight/Playbooks/GetWFHData/README.md

 ### Deployment instructions<a name="Deployment-instructions"></a>

 1. To deploy the Playbook, click the Deploy to Azure button.
 This will launch the ARM Template deployment wizard.
-2. Fill in the required paramteres:
+2. Fill in the required parameters:
     * Playbook Name: Enter the playbook name here
     * Key Vault Name: Name of keyvault where secrets are stored.
     * Tenant Id: TenantId of azure active directory where keyvault is located.
     * Log Analytics Workspace Id: Id of workspace where you want to store data of WFH.
     * Log Analytics Workspace Key: Key of workspace where you want to store data of WFH.
     * WFH Table Name: WFH data table name.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https%3A%2F%2Fportal.azure.com%2F%23create%2FMicrosoft.Template%2Furi%2Fhttps%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FSolutions%2FBitSight%2FPlaybooks%2FGetWFHData%2Fazuredeploy.json) [![Deploy to Azure](https://aka.ms/deploytoazuregovbutton)](https%3A%2F%2Fportal.azure.us%2F%23create%2FMicrosoft.Template%2Furi%2Fhttps%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FSolutions%2FBitSight%2FPlaybooks%2FGetWFHData%2Fazuredeploy.json)